 How do you make your online presence credible and make sure your PMP credential is highlighted with the right people?

 Welcome digital badges by PMI.

 PMI has begun to give away digital badges to successful candidates through its PMI Certification Digital Badge program.

-Well, they themselves are not creating them, but PMI has partnered with a company called Acclaim that manages digital badges.
-Acclaim is backed by Pearson Education – leader in online education field.
+Well, they themselves are not creating them, but PMI has partnered with a company called Credly that manages digital badges.

-Acclaim issues these digital badges on behalf of organizations that offer certification exams such as PMI, Microsoft, VMWare, Teradata.
-It then provides the recruiters a way to verify the certification specific information of potential hires.
+Credly issues these digital badges on behalf of organizations that offer certification exams such as PMI.
+It then provides the recruiters with a way to verify the certification-specific information of potential hires.